 DCJS also notifies the Department when an offender who lives in its jurisdiction fails to return the annual address verification form.
 In such cases, DCJS asks the Department to determine if the offender still resides at the reported address.
-However, with respect to 26 offenders identified for audit testing, we found that the Department took action to verify the offender's address but in seven instances did not communicate the investigation results to DCJS.
-Up-to-date Registry addresses for all offenders help ensure that law enforcement and the public can locate sex offenders.
+We found the Department took enforcement action when DCJS notified it of a sex offender's failure to verify their address.